HugCls/HugCls/README.md

-2024-06-20: "Always look on the bright side of things.
-If you can't comprehend this, polish that which has become dull until it begins to shine." - Zen Proverb
+2024-06-21: "Live calmly.
+The time will come when the flowers bloom by themselves." - Zen Proverb